Frequently Asked Questions

 The purpose of Wildfire Risk to Communities is to help communities understand, explore, and reduce wildfire risk.
 It provides information about communities’ relative wildfire risk profile, the nature and effects of wildfire risk, and actions communities can take.
 For example, information can be used to:

-- Find resources, partners, and solutions to help manage, mitigate, and reduce risk.
+- Find resources, partners, and solutions to help manage and reduce risk.

 What are the limitations of these data?